 Also see: Best Android Games That Don’t Need Wifi

 4. GFXBench GL Benchmark

 These are some good Android benchmark apps to check the performance of your phone.
-You can use this to know the CPU performance, GPU performance, and other performance.
+You can use any of these apps to know the CPU performance, GPU performance, and other performances.
 You can understand if your phone can run high-end games or offer high-end performance.